SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/message-center/index.md

 ## Using the messaging center

-The purpose of the messaging center is only to see and read what issues exist that involve you, as a Developer Portal user or partner, and support tickets related to your applications.
+The purpose of the messaging center is only to see and read existing issues that involve you, and support tickets related to your applications.

-When you click a ticket Id, this action opens a new browser tab to the SuperOffice Customer Center with that ticket id.
+When you click a ticket Id, a new browser tab navigates to the SuperOffice Customer Center with that ticket id.

-> [!NOTE]
+> [!WARNING]
 > You must be authenticated to immediately see the ticket in the SuperOffice Customer Center site, otherwise you will have to sign-in.

 ## Reply to a message